ocaml/v2.ocaml.org/site/learn/tutorials/get_up_and_running.md

 # Library situation

-`OCaml` does have a standard library but it sucks.
+`OCaml` does have a standard library but it is deliberately minimal.
 It was only created to serve the needs of the compiler programmers, ie its not like `Python`'s standard library which has everything under the sun + the moon.
 There are a few standard library replacements, one is called